-Compassion and meanness appear on opposite realms of behavior.
-We believe identifying one from the other is a simple task—obvious to any casual observer.
-Compassion is good and mean is bad, right?
+Compassion and meanness appear to the casual observer as opposites.
+We believe identifying one from the other is simple—obvious without taking time to discern the difference.
+Compassion is good and meanness is bad, right?
 A popular bumper sticker sums it up well, “Mean People Suck.”
 Compassion is essential for flourishing.
 Simple enough—we should be compassionate.
-But objectivity is lost when we glance at ourselves, judging personal characteristics is never simple.
-Compassion is complex enough to be lost in the biased views of self.
-We judge compassion from select behavioral expressions, filtered for neatness; but ignore the dark motivations bubbling underneath.
-Behaviors may appear compassionate but the act, perhaps, was selfishly motivated for personal gain.
-Or conversely, a behavior may appear spiteful but compassionately motivated.
-Compassionate expressions are complex—not always received as kindness.
+But we lose objectivity when observing behaviors in ourselves, judging personal characteristics is never simple.
+Compassion is more than blatant kindness, the complexity can be murky, confused by biased assessments.

 Kindness motivated by outside forces, with expectant strings attached, may quietly (or overtly) demand payback.
 No compassion is found here.
-When we express kindness because we feel obligated or with hopes of reward, we feel slighted when nothing is received in return.
-When the motivating purpose is to alleviate pain, the act is its own reward.
-Kindness with alternative motivations isn’t necessarily wrong; it just isn’t compassion.
+When we express kindness because we feel obligated or with hopes of reward, we feel slighted when no reward is given.
+When the motivating purpose is to alleviate someone's pain, the act is its own reward.

-When we the insecurities are strong—as it is for many of us –we commonly seek acceptance through pretend kindness.
-Such acts may gain superficial acceptance, but also play into later claims of self-righteousness when desired acceptance is withdrawn: "I was kind and you gave me nothing in return!"
+When insecurities are strong—as it is for many–we seek acceptance, often with acts of kindness.
+Such acts reward with superficial acceptance.
+But the actions, foolishly motivated for personal gain are often remembered, like bills for services rendered.
+When left unpaid, the kindness is withdrawn, self-righteousness glorified, and the receiver vilified.
+"I was kind and you never gave anything in return!"
 Gifts, under these rules, are given but not freely, later presented as evidence against the receiver.
-When we give kindness with strings attached, we are not given gifts, but creating bartering tools for personal gains.
+Kindness with strings attached are not gifts, but bartering tools for personal gains.

 Cooperation is essential for intimacy, diplomacy and survival.
 Kindness may always contain a measure of selfishness.
 Self-interest is part of survival.
-But selfishness can be diluted.
+But selfishness must be diluted with recognition of the value of others.
 When acts are inspired with compassion, the kindness connects us to the whole.
-The joys of the compassionate are less palatable when obtained by increasing the suffering of others.
+For the compassionate joys are less palatable when only obtained by stealing joy from another.
+Some enjoy winning, while other prefer beating others.
 With compassion, we are willing to suffer if it brings relief to the whole.
-We must skeptically examine our actions for hidden motives.
+We must skeptically examine actions for hidden evil motives.
 We can be more objective, a little more compassionate, eliminating suffering and promoting greater kindness.